Korea, Republic of

 Guidance on taxation of an off-shore partnership

-An overseas investment vehicle (OIV) that is incorporated outside Korea (only if having no place of effective management in Korea) would be categorised as a foreign corporation if one of the following conditions is met:
+An overseas investment vehicle (OIV) in the form of partnership that is established outside Korea (only if having no place of effective management in Korea) would be categorised as a foreign corporation if one of the following conditions is met:

 - Only comprised of partners with limited liability.

-- The same or the most similar kind of domestic business entity constitutes a corporation under Korean laws.
+- A domestic entity whose characteristics are the same as, or similar to, the characteristics of a foreign entity defined as a corporation under Korean laws.

-If the OIV does not meet any of the above, it is not eligible as a separate and independent corporate personality for tax purpose.
-Consequently, any Korean-source income earned by the OIV is regarded as immediately earned by each investor to the OIV and then taxed at each investor level as if they were engaged in a joint business.
+If the OIV does not meet any of the above, it is not eligible as a separate and independent corporate personality for tax purposes.
+Consequently, any Korean-source income earned by the OIV is regarded as immediately earned by each investor of the OIV and taxed at the investor level as if the investors were engaged in a joint business.
 If a list of investors to an OIV is not disclosed, however, the OIV shall be subject to taxation as a non-resident according to the Korean tax law.